How to Hike to Wapta Falls in Yoho National Park

 About the Wapta Falls Trail

 The Wapta Falls is a short and easy 2.3 km trail (one way) through level forest that should be added to any Yoho itinerary.
 Along the trail, you’ll hear the water flowing from the Kicking Horse River.
-After gaining about 50 meters gradually, you’ll start to get a glimpse of the magnificent Wapta Falls, the trail then starts to drop down to the falls.

-Head down the trail about 40 meters to the Top of Falls Viewpoint.
-It’s here you’ll get a viewpoint over the falls.
-There is a railing here to keep hikers from slipping to their deaths.
-You can see that some hikers have hopped the rail for a better photo opportunity, please don’t do this.
+There is a railing here to keep hikers from slipping down to the waters below.
+You can see that some hikers have hopped the rail for a better photo opportunity.
+Please don’t do this.
 Not only is it incredibly dangerous, but it also causes trail erosion.

+Which is a great option on a hot July or August day.
 Although you’ll lose the elevation heading down to the falls and have to climb back up, we promise it’s well worth it.

 Gear We Recommend